Azure Function HTTP Trigger

 Azure function HTTP Trigger authorization level

 To execute the HTTP-triggered Azure function, you need to specify the authorization types.
-If you are running the Azure Function locally, in that case, the authorization attribute will get ignored.
-Once you will publish your Azure Function into the Azure cloud then the authorization will work.
-There are a few authorization types available as below
+If you are running the Azure Function locally, in that case, the authorization attribute will be ignored.
+Once you publish your Azure Function into the Azure cloud then the authorization will work.
+There are a few authorization types available below

 • Function: This is the default authorization type option available.
 This is the key-based authorization type.
 A function-specific API key is required for this authorization type.

-• Anonymous: There is no restriction, anyone can access and No API key is needed in the case of the Anonymous Authorization type.
+• Anonymous: There is no restriction, anyone can access and No API key is needed for the Anonymous Authorization type.

 • Admin: For the Admin authorization type, the master key is required to access the Azure function.